Antipasto Platter

 How to Make and Assemble:

-This is mostly about arranging a selection of Italian meats, cheeses, and vegetables on a dish, and as you can imagine, this selection varies from place to place and person to person.
+This is mostly about arranging a selection of Italian cured meats, cheeses, and vegetables on a dish, and as you can imagine, this selection varies from place to place and person to person.

 Marinate Your Own Ciliegine Mozzarella Balls